News

 Posted in News

-A landmark space mission built on UK research excellence is set to accelerate progress in quantum communications, starting with the launch of a small satellite.
+A landmark space mission built on UK research excellence is set to accelerate progress in quantum communications, as the Heriot-Watt University led Integrated Quantum Networks (IQN) Hub launches the pioneering “Satellite Platform for Optical Quantum Communications” (SPOQC).

 Posted in News